practicalmeteor/meteor-mcli/README.md

   // You need to wait on a child process's close event, and not on it's exit event,
   // to make sure it has exited and all it's output has been delivered to you. ls.on("close", function(code, signal){
-    // Call done() to let CLI know your command has completed and it can exit.
+    // Calling CLI.done() will let CLI know your command has completed and it can exit.
-    // You can also call CLI.done() instead done();
+    CLI.done();
   });
 };